MileHacker Logo

 • Pros: Mount Mansfield, world-class skiing, extensive trails, family-friendly.

-• Cons: Expensive, crowded during peak seasons.
+• Cons: Expensive, packed at peak times seasons.

 • Book lodging Here well in advance.